jhallen/atari-tools/readme.md

 Data sectors:
 * 0..124:   Contain data
 * 125: File number in upper 6 bits.
 Upper 2 bits of next sector number in lower two bits.
 * 126: Lower 8 bits of next sector number.
 * 127: Number of data bytes in sector: Usually 125 except for last sector

+File data is stored as a linked-list of sectors.
+Each sector has the next sector number embedded in it.
+Each sector has the file number, which is just the index to the directory entry which owns the file.

+Unlike some file systems, for example CP/M, the exact file size is known since each sector has a byte indicating the number of used bytes in it.

+According to (Inside Atari DOS)[http://www.atariarchives.org/iad/], any sector can be short, not just the last.

 ### DOS 2.5 Enhanced density